jklahn/cyoa/README.md

 The following attributes are optional for pages:
 - `"change_health"`: If a page (choice) affects a players health, this attribute can increase or decrease health.
 - `"add_to_inventory"`: If you want to add an item to the players inventory, use this attribute.
+Use "inventory_alt_page" to define what page to go to after adding to inventory.
 - `"remove_from_inventory"`: Removes an item from a players inventory if the item is present.
+Use "inventory_alt_page" to define what page to go to after removing from inventory.
 - `"check_in_inventory"`: Checks if a certain item is in a players inventory.
+Use in conjunction with "inventory_alt_page"
 - `"inventory_alt_page"`: Use in conjunction with "check_in_inventory"; if item is in inventory, use this page.

 Misc: